 Why kids shouldn’t be forced to share

-Kids should have an opportunity to do share when they’re ready instead of being forced to share.
+Kids should have an opportunity to share when they’re ready instead of being forced to share.
 They’re likelier to have a favorable view of sharing when they take the initiative.
 If they’re forced to share, they’ll think maybe sharing isn’t all that great after all.

-I’ve also noticed kids are abruptly forced to give up their toy when they’re still absorbed in it.
+We force them to give up their toy when they’re still absorbed in it.
 I wouldn’t want to cut my toddler off from focusing and finishing a task only to have his work whisked away.
 I don’t want him to stop filling a bucket with sand because another boy wanted a turn.

 I’ve seen kids pouting with giving up toys for good reason: they weren’t finished learning or playing yet.
 Imagine playing a game on your phone and your sister walked over, peeking at what you’re doing.
 Suddenly your husband says, “Okay, hand it over to her now.
 You have to share.”